madschristensen99/PrivateRPC/README.md

 All other standard Ethereum RPC methods are passed through transparently to the underlying Base-Sepolia node.

+## 🔒 Privacy Features

+### Private Funding

+A key innovation in PrivateRPC is its approach to private funding of transactions:

+- **Transaction Origin Privacy**: By using resolver-sponsored transactions through SwapCreator.sol s Relay feature, the original funding source is decoupled from the transaction execution
+- **Address Isolation**: Each swap uses fresh addresses, preventing address clustering and chain analysis
+- **Cross-Chain Privacy**: Moving between ETH and XMR creates a fundamental break in the transaction graph that's impossible to trace through conventional means

 ## 🔄 1Inch Microservice

 The 1Inch Microservice is the core component that powers PrivateRPC's drop-in Ethereum RPC replacement.
-It seamlessly intercepts specific JSON-RPC methods to enable private, gas-less, atomic ETH ↔ XMR swaps while maintaining full compatibility with existing dApps and wallets.
+It intercepts specific JSON-RPC methods and routes them though gas sponsored, atomic ETH ↔ XMR swaps while maintaining full compatibility with existing dApps and wallets.
 It also integrates with the swap daemon from the xmr-eth-atomic-swap repository to facilitate the atomic swap process.

 For detailed setup and running instructions, see the [1InchMicroservice README](https://github.com/madschristensen99/PrivateRPC/tree/main/1InchMicroservice).